 No matter what type of content you create, its overall quality will be judged on how it affects your SaaS company’s bottom line.
 However, publishing your content shouldn’t signal the start of your data collection.
-A key part of SaaS marketing is implementing methods to track and analyze data while developing ways to optimize content performance on an ongoing basis.
+A key part of SaaS marketing is implementing methods for measuring content performance on an ongoing basis.

 In this post, we’ll focus on the steps you need to take when measuring content performance:

 1. Define a measurement framework for your content

 With technology these days, you’re able to measure and track just about anything, but it doesn’t mean you should.
 It’s all too easy to go down a rabbit hole with the myriad of possible metrics out there.
 This can become time-consuming and complex, especially if you’re measuring content performance against too many goals at the same time.

 The key is to define a measurement framework.
 This is a short document that defines exactly what you need to track.
 There are 4 steps in defining a measurement framework for your content:

 Figuring out what to track when measuring content performance can be tough, but it should be guided by the overall goals of your content marketing.
 What does successful content marketing look like for your SaaS company?
 While you likely expect your content to pull its weight in a number of ways, often we equate success with one priority goal above all others.
 Maybe your goal is to:

 - increase engagement

 - grow sales